People often wonder about Islam’s advantage over the rest of the religions that exist among all nations.

 In a famous decree, “Abu Bakr al-Siddiq” , the first Caliph, told his military commander:

-Before the Geneva Conventions were codified more than a thousand years ago, most of the basic points of protection they provide were already existed in Islamic teachings.
+Before the Geneva Conventions were codified more than a thousand years ago, most of the basic points of protection they provide already existed in Islamic teachings.

 In fact, many of the restrictions imposed by Islamic law on combatants are greater than what is required under international humanitarian law, especially in the arena of non-international armed conflict.